asiftyro/agg_low_balance_notif/readme.md

 # Aggregator Low Balance Notifier

-Parse balance of the aggregaotes and push low balance notification to telegram channel.
+Parse balance of the aggregators and push low balance notification to telegram channel.